Home

 • "Ye are of God, little children, and have overcome them: because greater is he that is in you, than he that is in the world."

-Christ is that Greater in us!
-It is the difference between being of God and having Christ in you, and merely taking His name in having a form of Godliness, but without the power of His Spirit.
-Then we are like a whited wall that covers over filthiness, rather than abolishes it.
-A representation that isn't worthy of what it represents.
-A name that will be blotted out as a CHRIST-ian.
+Overcoming in Christ is the difference between having Christ in you, and merely taking His name while merely having a form of Godliness.
+Without having overcome, we are like a white washed wall that temporarily hides our filthiness rather than abolishes it.
+It is a visible representation that isn't worthy of what it represents.

-Another good example to help us understand this principle of Covenant people representation is found right in the context of Matthew chapter 22.
+Another good example to help us understand this principle of the Covenant people model is found right in the context of Matthew chapter 22.
 There we find a perfect example of the corporate Covenant people of God being cut off or removed from that status.
 It's the very same visible Covenant principle that we see symbolized by the Book.
-Those "written" in heaven (symbolically, a part of the kingdom covenant) being blotted out, are synonymous with the Covenant children having the Kingdom of God taken from them.
-Matthew 22 illustrates this same picture of an Israel "represented" by the invited names on a guest list, yet being removed from it because they were unworthy to be there. i.e., they were called, but they were not chosen.
-They were corporately invited, but they never were truly predestinated unto being the New Covenant creation.
+Here it illustrates Israel "represented" by original people who are invited guests of the King, yet they are ultimately removed because they were unworthy to be there.
+In other words, they were called but they were not chosen.
+They were corporately bidden or invited, but they never were predestinated to being the New Covenanted creation from above.

 Matthew 22:2-14